 Southern NH Medical Center

 Certified lactation consultants are here at The Birth Place and after you go home, to help get you and your baby get started on the road to a successful breastfeeding experience.
-We provide: •Consultation available daily •Monthly breastfeeding classes •Lactation assessment while you are staying in The Birth Place •Lactation consultations after you go home •Telephone "Warm Line" for questions before or after you have your baby-
+We provide: •Lactation Assessment and Consultation available daily during your stay. •Monthly breastfeeding classes •Lactation assessment while you are staying in The Birth Place •Outpatient Lactation consultations in person or via Telehealth after you go home •Telephone "Warm Line" for questions before or after you have your baby-

 Prenatal Breastfeeding Education provided one on one or in group classes.
 Postpartum Breastfeeding support and counseling.
 Some insurance accepted.